 The purpose of a CV is to provide a concise overview of the applicant’s training, experience and artistic merits.
 The CV should include, for example, significant exhibitions, performances, residencies, work assignments, received grants and awards as well as publications.
 The appropriate length for a CV is 2 to 4 pages.

-A portfolio should display the applicant’s merits in the field of art and give an impression of the person/work group as an artist.
+A portfolio should display the applicant’s merits in the field of art and give an impression of the person/workgroup as an artist.
 The portfolio provides a sample and evidence of the applicant’s form of expression, the quality of their artistic thought processes, know-how and special skills.
-In addition to samples of the applicant’s art (including text samples), a portfolio can include, for example, articles and reviews regarding the applicant’s art.
+In addition to samples of the applicant’s art, a portfolio can include, for example, articles, reviews and links regarding the applicant’s art.
+For writers, the sample can also be text, 3-5 pages, and it should be in English (translated if needed).

 You can also compile your portfolio on your own website and attach the link to this in your application.